chroma-core/chroma-swift/README.md

+>  :warning: *Chroma Swift is currently in Beta*
+>
+> This means that the core APIs work well - but we are still gaining full confidence over all possible edge cases.

 # Chroma Swift Package

 Chroma is a Swift package that provides a high-performance, cross-platform interface for working with vector stores and embeddings collections, backed by the [Chroma](https://github.com/chroma-core/chroma) database engine.
 It is designed for use in macOS and iOS applications, supporting both Apple Silicon and Intel architectures.